The door locks behind you. You’re stuck in a small room. The clock starts ticking. The challenge: Can you and your friends find your way out?

 1129 Francis St., Longmont

-This Longmont-based escape-room business boasts four different room themes, including one that launched mid-August.
+This Longmont-based escape-room business boasts four different room themes.
 There’s Confusionism and Nightmare (despite the names, they’re not scary).
+Nightmare is based on “The Nightmare Before Christmas.”
 Then there’s Kaboom!, which lasts 75 minutes (despite the name of the business), as well as Dead Presidents Part 2.
 At Gone in 60 Minutes, you can find simpler puzzles and tests for the whole family (kids included), too.

 Although some danger may be implied in the storyline and you may be in dark areas, you’ll never be in real danger.

 A few unique features here: the extra-long challenge and larger groups (Kaboom can accommodate up to 12 people).

 This is Boulder County’s newest escape room, and it enters the scene with two impeccably crafted rooms that raise the bar for escape rooms everywhere.
 Area 51 is (you guessed it) based on the mysterious and secretive Area 51.
 This room opened mid-March 2019.

 The all black-and-white Yin Yang Room is the most popular.
 The goal: Restore the balance in the world.
 Easy, right?
 In case you get stuck, you can request a hint to the camera in the room, but all participants must agree first.
 Clues pop up on a live-time TV screen above the door, where you can also keep an eye on your dwindling time.

 More rooms are being constructed, with the goal of regularly having new rooms for returning visitors to take on.